joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 possible consciousnesses.
 So the proposition that consciousness is computation leads quite inextricably to a sort of panpsychism.
-But even if we could stomach a traditional conception of panpsychism that posits that all things are conscious in some basic way, this goes far beyond that.
+But even if we could stomach a traditional conception of panpsychism that posits that all things are conscious in some primitive way, this goes far beyond that.
 We are forced to conclude that large groups of atoms aren't just vaguely conscious, but they contain *all* consciousnesses, including our own.